fravan1/my-audits/code4rena/UXD/notes.md

 3. Who can do Quote mint?
 And when is it done?

 4. Single sided rebalancing - how will it ensure delta neutrality?

+5. Who is paying fees on opening and closing of perps - where is that fees being deducted from?

+6. When `withdraw` or `deposit` is paused -> contract reverts -> withdrawal stops -> this will be a challenge -> how will this be mitigated??

+7.